Skip to main content

 • Convert INT type to BOOL type explicitly.
 Implicit conversion of INT type to BOOL type does not work in PostgreSQL if the corresponding CAST statement is present and the UPDATE command is executed.

 • Use allowed ways to format string literals.
-Learn more about string literals in the official PostgreSQL documentation (quote_ident, quote_literal, format).
+Learn more about string literals: official vendor documentation (quote_ident, quote_literal, format) (PostgreSQL).

 • Use the following expression